Warsop Vale: Colliery beginnings

 In 1893, the Staveley Coal and Iron Company based in Staveley in Derbyshire decided to sink a coal mine some two miles south of Langwith to supplement their existing workings there.
-The reason for choosing a mine in this area was because of the success of the Langwith mine in the working of the prolific Top Hard Seam - a seam of high quality coal some 6ft thick.
+The reason for choosing a mine in this area was because of the success of the Langwith mine in the working of the prolific Top Hard Seam - a seam of high quality coal some 6 ft thick.
 Due to this, the company leased the land from the Fitzherberts estate for a 99-year period.
 Sinking of the shafts for Warsop Main Colliery was completed by 1895, to a depth of 558 yds with mining in autumn the same year.
 A railway spur, south of Shirebrook station was taken from the Midland Railway's Nottingham to Worksop line.
 Where this intersected the Lancashire, Derbyshire and East Coast Railway line was known as Warsop Junction, with this in place in 1899, sited prior to entering the colliery grounds.

 Early community years

 Before the sinking of the shafts for Warsop Main Colliery took place, around 1893 the Staveley company built 2000 ft to the east using local limestone, a terrace of cottages known as the Rock Cottages in the Rhein O' Thorns area of the Hills and Holes quarry location north of Carter Lane, to house engineers who helped to develop the mine and sink the shafts.
 The mine, although in production by 1895, had no local housing for miners until 1900 when the Warsop Almanac reported that "Warsop Vale", a new village near Warsop Main Colliery, was taking shape with 160 houses built.
 These houses were built by a firm from the Staveley area called Moore's.
 The total cost to erect each house in the village at the time was £40.
 The original plans were to build some 500 homes but this did not come to fruition, with less than half being eventually completed.

 The village houses were built in terraces, consisting of eight, ten or twelve houses.
 Multiple terraces were formed into multiple rows on three sides of a square with the colliery forming the fourth.
 Each house consisted of two rooms downstairs, plus a large pantry, and three bedrooms upstairs.
 In addition to the houses, the company built a school, and a public house named "The Vale Hotel".
-The mining company was also a very strong advocate of social activities among its workforce and in its heyday this small community of 212 houses boasted a school which was opened in 1901, doctor's surgery, Co-operative Society shop, Anglican church and institute, Methodist chapel, allotments, cricket ground, football ground, bowling green, and tennis courts.
+The mining company was also a very strong advocate of social activities among its workforce and in its heyday this small community of 212 houses offered a school which was opened in 1901, doctor's surgery, Co-operative Society shop, Anglican church and institute, Methodist chapel, allotments, cricket ground, football ground, bowling green, and tennis courts.
 During World War II a small number of housing was built in the corner between King Street and Carter Lane, known as the Co-operative villas.